 Korn/Ferry has developed a model for measuring Learning Agility.
 This model measures learning agility through four separate factors and one transcending element: self-awareness.
 This last element strongly affects the other four.

-What’s interesting is that by looking at the full model above, Korn/Ferry has discovered that a mere 15% of leaders has a strong level of Learning Agility, making this a scarce competency among talent.
+What’s interesting is that by looking at the full model above, Korn/Ferry has discovered that a mere 15% of leaders have a strong level of Learning Agility, making this a scarce competency among talent.

 - Feedback-seeking – asking others for feedback on performance